Qualification goals of the course of studies M.Sc. International Software Systems Science

 Graduates

-• acquire the ability to independently analyse problems in Software Systems Science, especially in the area of mobile software systems, communication services, service-oriented architectures, privacy and security and software engineering, using scientific methods and to make a professional contribution to the software-technical solution of complex informatics problems, which meets high demands on technical robustness and sustainability.
+- acquire the ability to independently analyse problems in Software Systems Science, especially in the areas of theoretical foundations, system-oriented programming, mobile software systems, data engineering, privacy and security, software engineering, computer networks and distributed systems, using scientific methods and to make a professional contribution to the software-technical solution of complex informatics problems, which meets high demands on technical robustness and sustainability.

-• are able to confidently understand, reflect on and apply complex theories of Software Systems Science, especially in the area of distributed and virtualised software systems, stream-based data processing and information security, by attending the subject-specific modules.
+- are able to confidently understand, reflect on and apply complex theories of Software Systems Science, especially in the areas of distributed and virtualised software systems, power- and sensor-based data processing, modern database technology, adaptive wireless networks, cloud-based software architectures, empirical and formal software design, by attending the subject-specific modules.

-• have demonstrated, particularly in the context of their final thesis, that they can independently design an extensive research paper within a given time frame, in which they have applied learned knowledge to a specially designed research question using independently selected and justified research methods, taking into account generally accepted principles of good scientific practice, and have assessed its usefulness.
+- have demonstrated, particularly in the context of their final thesis, that they can independently design an extensive research paper in software systems science within a given time frame, in which they have applied learned knowledge to a specially designed research question using independently selected and justified research methods, taking into account generally accepted principles of good scientific practice, and have assessed its usefulness.

 Personal development: